MinsungYoon/CS686_MPA/PA1/README.md

 Run this executable to test your implementation and see the visualization of the result.

 ### Assignment Tasks

-1. Complete the setup of the state space, bounds, and space information in the provided code skeleton.
+1. (pa1_problem.cpp) Complete the setup of the state space, bounds, and space information in the provided code skeleton (i.e., TODOs).
-2. Fill in the blanks in the `isStateValid` function to implement collision checking.
+2. (pa1_problem.cpp) Fill in the blanks in the `isStateValid` function to implement collision checking.
-3. Run the following algorithms and visualize their paths and obstacles:
+3. (pa1_problem.cpp) Set and Run the following planning algorithms and visualize their paths and obstacles:
     - PRM (Probabilistic Roadmap)
-    - PRM* (Optimized version of PRM)
+    - PRMstar (Optimized version of PRM)
     - RRT (Rapidly-exploring Random Trees)
-    - RRT* (Optimized version of RRT)
+    - RRTstar (Optimized version of RRT)
+4. For each planner, take a screenshot of the visualization results and attach it to the report.

+### Submission Guide
+You have to submit two types of materials: report and code.
+- Report: Make a PDF file containing visualization results
+- Code: a pa1_problem.cpp file
+Generate a zip file of your code and report, then save your zip file as cs686_yourname_studentID.zip.
+Please submit the .zip file via KLMS.
 ---